cristianCeamatu/Slack-Bot/README.md

 # Slack-Bot
-This is a terminal based slack bot that gives you the best matched, most voted or least voted stackoverflow posts.
+This is a terminal based slack bot that gives you the best matched, most voted or least voted stackoverflow posts.\n I choose this because I spend so much time on stackoverflow to get my answers and I thinks it is a fun thing to filter \n the posts depending on the tags and votes and what they have in their titles.
+So in the end the results will be posted to \n slack channel where you can get it easily.

 ## Built With
 * Ruby